oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

     ...
 ```

-Now run the application once more `go run *.go`.
-The results will again be exactly the same as before -- as with the *go-ora* driver.
-It seems however in my environment that actions through *go-ora* are substantially faster than the same actions through *godror*.
+Now run the application again with `go run *.go`.
+The results will again be exactly the same as with the *go-ora* driver, but it seems (at least in my environment) that actions through *go-ora* are substantially faster than the same actions through *godror*.

 ## Deploy Go Application talking to Autonomous Database to OCI

 The Code Repository contains an application called *data-service*, in directory `/applications/data-service`.
-This application is an extension of the *myserver* application that we worked with in episodes one and two of this article series.
-The application still handles HTTP requests -- as it did before -- and this time also implements a simple data API.
+This application is an extension of the *myserver* application that we worked with in articles one and two of this series.
+The application still handles HTTP requests as it did before, and this time also implements a simple data API.
 Using PUT, POST and DELETE requests, the application can be used to create, update and remove person records from a table called `PEOPLE` in an Oracle Database.
 Using GET requests, the current details for any person can be retrieved.

 We will first take a brief look at the interesting elements in the application, and then run it locally.
-The next step is making this application run on OCI -- in a compute instance.
+The next step is making this application run on OCI in a Compute instance.
 You will find that there is nothing very special about an application that has Autonomous Database interaction when it comes to deployment on OCI.
-Or at least: not until the next installment in this series where we will use OCI Key Vault to securely hold the Oracle Wallet details that thanks to the instance principal based authorization the application can retrieve at runtime.
-For now however, the wallet is included in the source code repository and processed in the build and deployment pipelines.
-That is not a good practice -- and will be rectified in the next article.
+Or, at least not until the next installment in this series where we will use OCI Key Vault to securely hold the Oracle Wallet details that -- thanks to the instance principal based authorization -- the application can retrieve at runtime.
+For now, however, the wallet is included in the source code repository and processed in the build and deployment pipelines.
+That is not a good practice and will be rectified in the next article.

-Once the application is deployed, we verify if we can access it -- with direct access to the compute instance.
-To apply a good best practice regarding (not) publicly exposing services directly, we then extend the API Gateway with one more route that leads to the *data-service* and specifically its database founded capabilities.
+Once the application is deployed, we verify if we can access it with direct access to the compute instance.
+To apply a good best practice regarding (not) publicly exposing services directly, we then extend the API Gateway with one more routes that lead to the *data-service*, and specifically its database-founded capabilities.

-The final situation we achieve on OCI at the end of this section looks as is shown in the following figure:
+The final situation we achieve on OCI at the end of this section looks like this:

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-data-service-devops-oci-vm.png 997 702 "Overview of build, deploy and run of Data Service on OCI" %}

 ### Inspect data-service and configure for your ATP instance

 File `data-server.go` is new in the application.
-It contains all logic for interacting with the database and handling any HTTP request to the application that comes in on path `data` -- the `DATA_PATH `.
+It contains all logic for interacting with the database and handling any HTTP request to the application that comes in on path `data`; the `DATA_PATH`.
 The registration in function `main` of the `DataHandler` function integrates the data handling capabilities.

 ```go
 	http.HandleFunc(DATA_PATH, DataHandler)